zeroluck/docs/sources/reference/api/uma-resource-registration.md

 ##### getResourceSetList
 **GET** `/host/rsrc/resource_set`

 Lists all previously registered resource set identifiers for this user using the GET method.
-Lists all previously registered resource set identifiers for this user using the GET method.
 The authorization server MUST return the list in the form of a JSON array of {rsid} string values.

 The resource server uses this method as a first step in checking whether its understanding of protected resources is in full synchronization with the authorization server's understanding.